Definitive Proof of Goldbach's conjecture: Number of pairs divisible by 5 and not 3

-When $n=994$ there are 196 pairs where x or y is divisible by 5 compared to when $n=990$ there are only 99 pairs where x or y is divisible by 5.
-There are twice as many pairs divisible by 5 when $n$ is not divisible by 5.
+For example, for $n=994$ there are $196$ pairs that are divisible by 5 compared to when $n=990$ there are only 99 pairs divisible by 5.
+There are about twice as many pairs divisible by 5 when $n$ is not divisible by 5.

+\textbf{Postulate 2: For the pairs (x,y) such that x+y=n and both x and y are odd integers, the number of pairs that are evenly divisible by 5 is relatively larger when $n$ is not evenly divisible by 5.}\\

+Of the pairs where the $x$ coordintate is divisible by 5, every third pair is divisible by 3.
+Likewise for the $y$ coordinate.
+So for large values of $n$, about 2/3rds of the pairs are divisible by 3 and must be subracted from the pairs divisible by 5.
+Subtracting 2/3rds of the pairs is like multiplying by 1/3.
+So for very large $n$ not divisible by 5 or 3, the number of pairs divisible by 5 and not 3 approaches the following equation:\\

+Subtracting $K^*_5(n)$ from $\Pi^*_3(n)$ gives us the number of pairs not divisible by 3 or 5.
+As $n \to \infty$, this can be represented by the following equation.

-Out of these 196 pairs, there are 132 pairs (two-thirds) that have an x or y coordinate that is divisible by 3.
-This is because for every x-coordinate divisible by 5 starting with (15,979), every third pair where x is divisible by 5 is also divisible by 3 (yellow numbers) and starting with (25,969), every third pair the y coordinate is divisible by 3 (orange numbers).\\ (15,979),(25,969),(35,959),(45,949),(55,939),(65,929),(75,919),(85,909),\\(95,899),(105,889),(115,879)\\ So only about one third (64 pairs) of the 196 pairs where x or y is divisible by 5 are not divisible by 3.
-For very large $n$ not divisible by 5, the number of pairs divisible by 5 and not 3 approaches the following equation:\\
+For example, for $n=994$, of the $196$ pairs are divisible by 5, there are 132 pairs (about two-thirds) that are divisible by 3.
+This is because for every $x$ coordinate divisible by 5 starting with (15,979), every third pair is also divisible by 3 (yellow numbers) and starting with (25,969), every third pair the $y$ coordinate is divisible by 3 (orange numbers).
+There are no cases where both $x$ and $y$ are divisible by 3.\\ (15,979),(25,969),(35,959),(45,949),(55,939),(65,929),(75,919),(85,909),\\(95,899),(105,889),(115,879)...\\